How to choose the best CRM for your business

 Ask that question 2-3 times and you should find yourself with an actionable goal which you can tie to a CRM function.

-3. Involve your sales team in the process
+3. Involve your sales team in the business processes

 The sales director is often the person who makes the final decision on the CRM.
 And it’s all too easy for them to make a decision on what they think the team needs.